davebraze/OtoP-2/readme.md

 [Mikenet](http://www.cnbc.cmu.edu/~mharm/research/tools/mikenet/))
 that learns Orthography to Phonology mappings.

-The rest sketches how to compile and run the simulation in three contexts: on a local workstation; on the Yale HPC's Grace cluster; on the Yale HPC's Omega cluster.
+The rest sketches how to compile and run the simulation in three
+contexts: on a local workstation; on the Yale HPC's Grace cluster; on the Yale HPC's Omega cluster.

+In each case, we assume that the Mikenet library itself has already been downloaded and compiled on the target platform.

+TAO, DON'T WE HAVE A SEPARATE FILE WITH NOTES ON HOW TO COMPILE MIKENET UNDER LINUX MINT?
+IF SO, WE SHOULD ADD A COPY OF IT TO THIS REPOSITORY AND POINT TO IT FROM HERE.

 ## Local Workstation

 #### Compilation

 The model is compiled and run under Linux (Mint 17), with Mikenet package is installed.
 The source codes include: model.h, model.c, and OtoP.c.

 To compile an executable file, type: `make -f Makefile` in command line.
 This will generate the exe file called *OtoP*.

 To clean previous exe file, type: `make -f Makefile clean`.
 This step is optional.

 #### Running the Simulation